scalecube/socketio/README.md

 echoServer.start();
 ```

-Note that received message has type of Netty's `ByteBuffer` since the popular use case are proxy-like applications it
+Note that received message has type of Netty's [ByteBuffer](https://netty.io/4.0/api/io/netty/buffer/ByteBuf.html)
+since the popular use case are proxy-like applications it allows to resend received payload without decoding it.
-allows to resend received payload without decoding it.
-If byte buffer will be sent to another Netty channel it will
+If byte buffer will be sent to another Netty channel it will be released automatically, otherwise it is required
-be released automatically, otherwise it is required to manually release buffer.
+to manually release buffer.

+To play with your Socket.IO server you may use our [demo client](http://scalecube.io/socketio/).

 For more examples and demo client application, see [Socket.IO Examples](https://github.com/scalecube/socketio-examples).